 A single Siemens S7-1200 starter kit runs into the high hundreds of dollars per student before you've added wiring panels, software licences, and maintenance contracts.
 Multiply by a 30-student cohort and most engineering departments will decline the capital request before the motivation is even written.
 The traditional one-rig-per-student model was never financially viable.
 There is another way.

 Setting up a college cohort?
-Create a free account or set up your team.
+Create a free account, set up your team, or request institutional pricing.

 The problem